pinecone-io/pinecone-mcp/README.md

 changes._

 ## Capabilities
-* Documentation search -- AI tools can search [Pinecone documentation](https://docs.pinecone.io) to generate better, more accurate code.
+* *Documentation search:* AI tools can search [Pinecone documentation](https://docs.pinecone.io) to generate better, more accurate code.
-* Index & data management -- AI tools can manage Pinecone indexes and upsert data on your behalf.
+* *Index & data management:* AI tools can manage Pinecone indexes and upsert data on your behalf.
-* Search data -- AI tools can search your indexes for relevant data.
+* *Search data:* AI tools can search your indexes for relevant data.

 ### Limitations
 Only indexes with integrated inference are supported.
 Indexes without integrated